 ...

-Similarly, the discriminator is modified to take the input images concatenated with an one-hot label.
+Similarly, the discriminator is modified to take input images concatenated with a one-hot label.

 Training